mpihlak/gosailing2/README.md

 # Go Sailing Game 🚢

-A realistic sailing simulation built with Go and Ebitengine, playable both as a desktop application and in web browsers via WebAssembly.
+A realistic sailing simulation built with LLMs, Go and Ebitengine, playable both as a desktop application and in web browsers via WebAssembly.

 ## Features